My Approach to Helping

 More Info About My Practice

 A standard 55-minute session is $120.
-I also offer reduced fee options; you will not be turned away for an inability to pay.
+I also offer reduced fee options for OpenPath members.

 Specific Issue(s) I'm Skilled at Helping With